 Jamie Oliver provided the original inspiration for this recipe, but I have taken his creation and drastically simplified it.
 What’s left is a meal with a depth of flavour that defies its simplicity.

 Continue reading Chicken Tikka, Lentil, and Spinach Salad

 Poached eggs, in my opinion, are at the pinnacle of egg gastronomy.
-They represent that perfect culinary mix of healthy (exceptionally healthy in fact) and tasty.
+They represent that perfect culinary mix of healthy and tasty.
 They can help you to lose weight too.
 But that’s not all – they’re also really easy to make, despite what you may think.